mathematica-pub/frontend-shared-packages/docs/documentation-generation.md

 generated, and assemble those files into a tree structure that we display in the Demo App navbar.

-The `documentation-structure.yml` file (in `projects/demo-app/assets/documentation`) governs which of the Compodoc-generated html files we make viewable, and how they are organized.
+The `documentation-structure.yml` file (in `projects/demo-app/assets/documentation`) governs which of the Compodoc-generated html files we make viewable in the demo app, and how they are titled and organized.

 The structure of this file/the keys are entirely arbitrary/can be designed to best organize the information.
 The string values of the keys -- for example -- 'classes/VicImageDownloadConfig.html'